keboola/processor-last-file/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-last-file.svg?branch=master)](https://travis-ci.org/keboola/processor-last-file)
 [![Docker Repository on Quay](https://quay.io/repository/keboola/processor-last-file/status "Docker Repository on Quay")](https://quay.io/repository/keboola/processor-last-file)

 Last File processor.
 Selects last file from `/data/files/in` with a given tag and deletes all other files.
-Manifest file is kept.
+The remaining file is renamed as the tag and the manifest is kept and renamed accordingly (`tag.manifest`).

 ## Development